 It is pertinent to note that recently in 1997 the Fourteenth Law Commission, in its 156th Report on the Indian Penal Code, endorsed, with minor modifications, the proposal for reform recommended by the Joint Select Committee.
 It also stressed that changes suggested in its revised Section 497 IPC be made in Section 198(2) CrPC.
 The Apex Court, curiously, did not attach any judicial significance to the proposal for reform recommended by the Fifth Law Commission and of the Joint Committee approved by the Rajya Sabha.
 It could have justifiably relied upon these proposals to inject gender equality in the adultery law.
 But it preferred to assert, time and again, that it is for the legislature to take cognizance of the social “transformation” and the changed values as they involve questions of “policy of law”.

-In most part of the European Union, including England, Austria and Italy adultery is not considered to be a criminal offence anymore.
-In the United States of America the law of adultery varies from one State to another; however after the decision in Lawrence v.
-Texasby U.S. Supreme Court the validity of adultery law is under debate.48 Though Islamic countries like Afghanistan, Nigeria, Pakistan, Yemen, Sudan, Saudi Arab and Iran have provisions for the death penalty as the maximum punishment for adultery but the concept is deeply rooted in the traditional, religious view of Shariah.49
+In most parts of the European Union, including England, Austria and Italy adultery is not considered to be a criminal offence anymore.
+In the United States of America the law of adultery varies from one State to another; however, after the decision in Lawrence v.
+Texasby the U.S. Supreme Court the validity of adultery law is under debate.48 Though Islamic countries like Afghanistan, Nigeria, Pakistan, Yemen, Sudan, Saudi Arab and Iran have provisions for the death penalty as the maximum punishment for adultery the concept is deeply rooted in the traditional, religious view of Shariah.49

 However, the penal law of adultery in India is grounded on the one-and-a-half century old caste-based stratified “social setting” in the context of the traditional conservative property-oriented familial ideology and sexual mores.
 It is also premised on a few outdated and moot assumptions of sexuality, sexual agency and unequal mutual marital rights and obligations of the spouses.
 It, in the ultimate analysis, unmistakably intends to protect the rights of the husband and not of the wife.
 It is also bridled with deep-rooted obsolete assumptions predominantly premised on gender discrimination and the wife’s sexuality.